 This page provides an overview of the trip, explaining the visa application process and the key highlights of the adventure.
 It additionally provides maps of the route.

-For easy reading the post is divided into seven sections and six sub-sections, each of which can be directly selected.
-These are as follows:
+For easy reading the post is divided into series of sections and sub-sections, each of which can be directly accessed from the ‘Page Contents’ tag adjacent to this page.

 Read about Paul Theroux and his books